centaretraining/azuretraining/05-containers-kubernetes-cli.md

 # Building An App Using Containers and Kubernetes

-You're going to build a couple of microservices with .NET Core and SQL server and we're going to host them in a Kubernetes cluster.
+In this exercise, you're going to build an application and host it in a Kubernetes cluster.

 1. Create a resource group for your app